gabirisushi/starwarsintro/README.md

-# Star Wars intro (HTML, CSS, JavaScript and Node.js)
+# Star Wars web-Game (HTML, CSS, JavaScript and Node.js)

 This project is mainly a fun and nerdy way for me to start learning JavaScript and Node.js.